ome/ome-cmake-superbuild/docs/sphinx/platforms.rst

 \*
-  CentOS does not provide all the prequired libraries; CentOS 6 provides a broken version of Boost and an obsolete libtiff, so using the Super-Build or building new versions of the needed libraries is a requirement.
+  CentOS does not provide all the prequired libraries; CentOS 6 provides a broken version of Boost and an obsolete libtiff, so using the super-build or building new versions of the needed libraries is a requirement.

 †